hri-demos-uob/dance-demo/demo/SETUP-FIRST-TEST.md

 ```
 booting sensors takes around 15 to 20 seconds

+4. Stop data collection

 Then press 'crtl-c' in the terminal

-3. release bluetooth modules from  the rfcommN ports,
+5. release bluetooth modules from  the rfcommN ports,
 where N is the number of ports

 ```
 cd ~/mxochicale/github/ros/bluetooth_dev_conf/automatic_connection && ./release_four_automatic_connection_ubuntu1604.sh
 ```

-4. Turn off sensors
+6. Turn off sensors

+Starting from sensor4, sensor3, sensor2 and sensor1